All battles are first won or lost in the mind

-Don't ever beat yourself up because you lack inspiration.
+Don't beat yourself up if you happen to lack inspiration.
 Because it doesn't make you a lazy, good-for-nothing artist.

 It makes you part of the rhythm of life itself.

-And as heroic as the idea might seem to you, I don't recommend forcing your work.
+And as heroic as the idea might seem, I don't recommend forcing your work.

-And I don't recommend wallowing in an uninspired state.
+But I don't recommend wallowing in procrastination either.